aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to DIF in C++ Applications" h2="Convert PS to DIF in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to DIF</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store and share documents, and is a popular choice for businesses and individuals alike.
+However, the PDF format is not suitable for all applications.
+For example, if you need to use the data in a spreadsheet, you will need to convert the PDF to a spreadsheet format such as DIF.

-Converting PS to DIF in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to DIF.
+<h2>How Aspose.Total Helps for PS to DIF Conversion</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that provides developers with the tools they need to easily convert PDF to DIF.
+It is a simple two-step process.
+In the first step, you can export PS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to DIF.

+Aspose.PDF for C++ is a powerful PDF manipulation library that enables developers to create, read, edit, and convert PDF documents.
+It supports a wide range of features, including text extraction, document conversion, and document signing.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert spreadsheets.
+It supports a wide range of features, including data import and export, formula calculation, and charting.

+By using Aspose.Total for C++, developers can easily convert PDF to DIF in C++.
+It is a simple two-step process that requires minimal coding.
+Aspose.Total for C++ is a comprehensive file format automation library that provides developers with the tools they need to easily convert PDF to DIF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}